-EVOLUTION OF THE FINANCIAL ADVISER PLATFORM - UNDERSTANDING THE VALUE CHAIN
+EVOLUTION OF THE FINANCIAL ADVISOR PLATFORM - UNDERSTANDING THE VALUE CHAIN

 To best prepare for the next generation of digital innovation, wealth and asset managers need to build upon their current digital foundation to properly position themselves in the market.
-With most parts of the wealth and asset management value chain turning into a utility or a commodity, maintaining any sort of competitive advantage will be dependent on the ability to differentiate through the customer experience, new products, services, and business models.
-The premium on customer experience has gone up based on the emerging generation's expectation around simplicity, driven by their day-to-day digital interactions.
+Maintaining any sort of competitive advantage in a saturated industry will be dependent on the ability to differentiate through the customer experience, new products, services, and business models.
+The premium on customer experience has gone up based on the emerging generation's expectation around simplicity, driven by their day to day digital interactions.

-Every aspect of the adviser value chain can be enhanced, however, the most value can be created by focusing on the core business.
-Platforms that optimise the key business area with innovation will be better positioned to achieve scale and efficiency.
+Every aspect of the advisor value chain can be enhanced, however, the most value can be created by focusing on the core business.
+Platforms that optimize the key business area with innovation will be better positioned to achieve scale and efficiency.